GaiaViz/docs/2. Operating GaiaViz- interface and tools/tools/Text Tag Console.md

 ---
 ### Text Tag Console

+Each object in the scene can be tagged.

 - **T** - Toggles the **Tag Tool** ON/OFF.
     - **Enter** - switches between **Tag Edit** and **Tag Style**:
         - **Tag Edit** mode modifies the text.